openlibhums/memory-alpha/content/support/article-management/article-sections.md

 title: Article sections
 # Article sections

-Sections are ways of grouping articles by their content type, e.g. "Research Articles" or "Reviews".
+Sections are ways of grouping articles by their content type, e.g. "Research articles" or "Reviews".

+*More coming soon*

 - Where to find sections
 - Image of how to find.

-## An appropriate H2 header I am yet to write
+## Managing sections
 From this interface, you can edit the sections available on your journal.

 <!-- ![Section Manager](../../nstatic/sections.gif) -->